Speech Pathologist Takes to the Road

 “I enjoy everything about travel, like the people I’ve worked with and learned from during my assignments, by interacting in positive ways with different types of health care professionals,” he said.

 “My Med Travelers recruiter, Kimberly Benavides, works hard and has been very responsive to all my travel needs; I’ve gotten every assignment I’ve asked for, and my current contract has been extended from three to six months.
 I’m pleased because I like my job and enjoy living near the Pacific Ocean.”

 <Get started on a travel career that fits your goals.>

 A sports enthusiast since junior high in North Carolina, Williams competes in amateur sports events that include running, hiking, and cycling.
 “I’ve hiked from Mexico City to Canada on the Pacific Crest Trail, and at present, I’m preparing to compete in a 100-mile race in Oregon,” he said.
 A recent 20-mile race included Williams and Bindi among 450 humans and 45 dog participants; the pair finished in third place in the first human/canine running competition of its kind.

 “Travel with both feet on the ground is what I enjoy doing best,” Williams pointed out.

-While attending college, Williams dated a girl named Wendy, but after graduation the pair drifted apart and lost touch.
-During a recent assignment in Eugene, Ore., Williams ran into a mutual acquaintance and asked about Wendy, now a nurse working in a Eugene hospital.
+While attending college, Williams dated a girl named Wendy, but the pair drifted apart and lost touch after graduation.
+During a recent assignment in Eugene, Ore., Williams met a mutual acquaintance and asked about Wendy, now a nurse working in a Eugene hospital.
 “I got in touch with her and we’ve been dating since October,” he said.
 “Must be karma.”

 © 2016.
 AMN Healthcare, Inc. All Rights Reserved.